LostLogo1/Gamers-Beginnings/README.md

  I used three icons for the social media; discord, facebook and instragram.
 These icons are sourced from font awesome, the colors were changed to white to contrast the orange background so they are easier to see.

  ![Footer](assets/images/readme-images/footer.png)

+ **Future features to implement**
+ Over time i would update the parts page to have clickable images for each one that would open in a new page that would go into greater details about the part.

+ **Accessibility**
+ For screen readers i have used the aria-labels and semantic elements for an easier experience of the website.

 # Testing